aiven/devportal/docs/products/postgresql/howto/manage-pool.rst

    * **Pool Size:** Select how many PostgreSQL server connections this pool can use at a time.

    .. important::
-    Pool Size parameter is NOT the maximum number of client connections of this pool, the client connections for each pool is minimum 5000 up to 500 * GB of RAM in the service plan and <= 50000
+    Pool Size parameter is NOT the maximum number of client connections of this pool.

+    Each pool can handle from a minimum of 5000 client connections to a maximum defined by the lower threshold between:

+    * 500 for each GB of RAM in the service plan
+    * A total of 50000 client connections

 3. Click **Info** on an existing pool.